MobilePayDev/MobilePayDev.github.io/docs/app-payments/transition-to-one-platform.md

 This will only be shown to the user on the receipt.
 If you retrieve the payment data through the API you will get the reference you have defined in payment initiation which does not include the counter or trimming.

-Only the Ascii charset is supported for the reference.
-If the reference contains non Ascii characters the payment will fail with a 400 Bad Request response.
+Only the ASCII charset is supported for the reference.
+If the reference contains non ASCII characters the payment will fail with a 400 Bad Request response.

 #### Description
 The payment description can no longer exceed 100 characters.
 If a payment description exceeds this length the remaining description text will be cut off.